 Everybody wants to look good naked

 Aesthetics however is simply a by-product of the correct form of training.
 If you train the way your body is actually designed to train, to move and to function, looking good naked will happen as by-product, not as the main.

 As a hunter-gatherer you moved, stalked, hunted, crawled, climbed, lifted, dragged and carried.
 The hunther-gatherer was efficient in many ways, not just one.
 The same principles apply to training.
 Do not just lift a heavy weight.
-Move with it, lift it, drop it, run, crawl, climb.
+Move with it, carry it, lift it, drop it, run, crawl, climb.
 I do not care how much you can lift if that is the only thing you can do or train for.